-If you are wanting to become a centered, organized Montessori Guide in yourself, nurture happy, normalized children and want to create smooth, successful Montessori days, then you are in the right place!
+If you are wanting to become a centered, organized Montessori Guide, nurture happy, normalized children and want to create smooth, successful Montessori days, then you are in the right place!

 Are you interested in incorporating the holidays into your Montessori environment?

 Come find out some great printable and hands-on ideas that you might love!